Operating a Plex media server is actually quite simple. The real crux of the matter is to access your own media collection from the jail.

 Package sources should be customised, see separate article.

-As a rule, your movies will be stored in the TrueNAS pool or in the FreeBSD host system.
+As a rule, your movies will be stored in the FreeBSD host system.
 They are therefore also subject to its authorizations.
 If Plex is now installed in a jail, a separate Plex user has also been created.

 In FreeBSD without ACL in a classic UNIX authorization structure, it is usually sufficient to adjust the group of the media folder and the files with: